Zarlengo/hand-me-ups/README.md

 ```
 ***

-6. After both installations complete, run the following command in your terminal:
+6. After configuration and installation is complete, run the following command in your terminal:

 ```
 npm start
 ```
 ***

 7. Your app should now be running on <http://localhost:3000>.
 The Express server should intercept any AJAX requests from the client.

+***

+## 2 Usage

 ## 3 License